 g = gram

 People with intestinal or bowel diseases may not be able to eat large amounts of fibre, or may need to limit certain food sources of fibre.
-Speak with your health care provider or dietitian to find out how much fibre is right for you.
+Speak with your health care provider or registered dietitian to find out how much fibre is right for you.